Head Choral Director

 Ruben Reyes is a versatile musician having studied classical and improvisational jazz piano, percussion, composition and conducting.
-He is a graduate of Centenary College of Louisiana with a B.M. in piano performance where he studied under Dr. Gay Grosz.
+He is a graduate of Centenary College in LA with a B.M. in piano performance where he studied under Dr. Gay Grosz.
 Mr. Reyes was the grand prize winner of the Marjorie Stricklin Emerging Artists Competition and was a featured guest artist with the Monroe Symphony performing Grieg’s Concerto in A minor.
-He was the pianist for the National Honor Band conducted by renowned composer Frank Ticheli and was a featured artist with the Red River Wind Orchestra where he performed Gershwin’s Rhapsody in Blue.
-He was a member of the TMEA All-State Symphony Orchestra in 2004 and 2005, placing 6th and 3rd chair at the state level.
+He was the pianist for the National Honor Band conducted by renowned composer Frank Ticheli and was a featured artist with the Red River Wind Orchestra performing Gershwin’s Rhapsody in Blue.

 Mr. Reyes is in his seventh year at Harlingen High School where he is accompanist for the award-winning Cardinal Choirs and director of the newly established Jazz Choir.
 He plays piano with the RGV Jazz Orchestra, which recently made its debut at The Midwest Clinic, is the accompanist for Pasión - RGV’s Professional Chorus, and has made numerous appearances as featured guest artist with jazz bands across south Texas.
 He is a highly sought after accompanist in the RGV and has worked with a number of premier ensembles in the past, including the Shreveport Opera, Prísma Vocal Ensemble, and the world-renowned Centenary College Choir, which, along with many regional and European tours, made debuts in the Sydney Opera House and Carnegie Hall during his tenure.